repobee/repobee/docs/peer.rst

 non-standard arguments are ``--issue`` and ``--num-reviews``, the former of which we've actually already seen in the ``issues open`` command (see :ref:`open`).
-We will assume that both ``--base-url`` and ``--org-name`` are already configured in the configuration file (if you don't know what this means, have a look at :ref:`config`).
+We will assume that both ``--base-url`` and ``--org-name`` are already configured (if you don't know what this means, have a look at :ref:`config`).
 Thus, the only things we must specify are ``--students/--students-file`` and ``--num-reviews`` (``--issue`` is optional, more on that later).
 Let's make a minimal call with the ``assign`` action, and then inspect the log output to figure out what happened.
 Recall that